 - 1. Before and After TIP Project Analysis. - 2.
-Regional CMP Corridors Update.
+Regional CMP Corridors Update. - 3.
+Analysis of data to update top congested corridors and regional bottlenecks. - 4.
+Regional Park and Ride Lot data collection.

 - 1. Update the Regional Corridor Congestion Ranking based on RITIS data.
-Ongoing task. - a) Use R Studio to process RITIS data to support ongoing congestion activities. - b) Review real time data to identify potential new areas of congestion. - c) Use R Studio to develop a congestion "dashboard" for the region.
+Ongoing task. - a) Use Conveyal, ESRI GIS, PowerBI, Streetlight, and R Studio to process RITIS data to support ongoing congestion activities. - b) Review real time data to identify potential new areas of congestion. - c) Develop a congestion "dashboard" for the region.
+This dashboard will be web-browser based. - 2.
+Identify no more than 5 location to perform congestion analysis, the locations will be chosen based on CMP ranking- August 2022 - Collect data at existing park and ride facilities and truck rest stops in the region.
+Coordinate all park and ride lot data with MassDOT.
+Ongoing task - 4.
+Work with communities to incorporate the ITS technology as appropriate into regional transportation improvement projects.
+Ongoing task. - 5.
+Updated Pioneer Valley CMP Data set.
+Ongoing task.